brown9804/MicrosoftCloudEssentialsHub/0_Azure/2_AzureAnalytics/0_Fabric/demos/9_Fabric_bySKU.md

 Detailed Features by License:

 > [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/?msockid=38ec3806873362243e122ce086486339) will calculate storage costs if you exceed the included limit for your selected SKU.
-If your usage stays within the included storage capacity, you shouldn’t see additional charges for storage.
+If your usage stays within the included storage capacity, you shouldn’t see additional charges for storage. <br/> <br/>
+> The included storage in Microsoft Fabric primarily applies to **mirroring** across all F SKUs.
+This means that the free storage provided (e.g., 64 TB for F64) is specifically allocated for creating mirrored copies of your data to ensure redundancy and high availability. <br/> <br/>
+> For other types of storage, such as general data storage or storage used by Data Factory and AI capabilities, you will be billed if you exceed the included storage or if compute capacity is paused.This applies to all F SKUs, from F2 to F2048.

 | **License** | **Capacity Units (CU)** | **Power BI SKU** | **Power BI v-cores** | **Included Storage** | **Billing for Storage** | **Features** |
 |-------------|-------------------------|------------------|----------------------|----------------------|-------------------------|--------------|